NaxeCode/orenchi-ai-bot/README.md

 - The new pipeline is: user text → OpenRouter response (`generateReply`) → OpenAI TTS (`speak`) → OS/Discord audio output.
 The `/ai-voice` command still streams the same synthesized audio into Discord voice channels.
 - When using `/ai-voice`, ensure the bot has the `Connect` and `Speak` permissions in the target channel and that `ffmpeg` is installed on the host (needed to transcode TTS output to Opus frames for Discord voice).
 - `/ai-debug-voice` writes both the raw audio output and a JSON payload describing the prompt, AI response, personality, and selected voice settings to `debug/voice/<timestamp>-<userId>.*`.
 This is useful for reproducing or sharing TTS issues without joining a voice channel.
-- `/ai-say` queues literal text-to-speech so muted users can “talk”, whereas `/ai-voice` asks the LLM to craft a reply and then vocalizes it.
+- `/ai-say` queues literal text-to-speech so muted users can "talk", whereas `/ai-voice` asks the LLM to craft a reply and then vocalizes it.
 - All voice requests (from both commands) are funneled through a per-guild playback queue to ensure responses play sequentially.
+- `/chat-model` presets adjust only the LLM selection, while `/tts-engine` swaps the TTS backend.
+Use `/tts-voice` afterward to override a provider's default voice.
-- `/start-ai-chat` channels automatically receive an attached audio clip of each response (when TTS is configured), so you can listen back asynchronously.
+- `/ai-chat` responses can include an attached audio clip (when TTS is configured) so you can listen back asynchronously.
 ---

 To install dependencies: